Vanguard review summary

 |🛍️ Products offered||Stock, ETF, Fund, Bond, Options|

-Vanguard offers free ETF trading, besides some mutual funds and bonds are free too.
-The non-trading fees are low, no inactivity fee is charged and withdrawal is also free if you use ACH transfer.
-On the negative side, the fees for non-free mutual funds are high and financing rates are also high, especially in the lower volume tiers.
+Vanguard offers free stock and ETF trading and some bonds are also free to trade.
+Non-trading fees are low, no inactivity fee is charged and withdrawal is also free, if you use ACH transfer.
+On the negative side, the fees for non-free mutual funds are high.
+Financing rates are also high, especially in the lower volume tiers.

 |• No inactivity fee||• High margin rates|